 Why is Gratitude important?

-The final part of what is essential in our design is Gratitude.
-Making sure to practice Gratitude every day.
+The final part of what is essential in our design is Gratitude—making sure to practice Gratitude every day.
 You can only connect the dots of your efforts by looking backward, not forward.
-This is how Gratitiude comes into the design by being thankful for whom you meet and what you learn.
+Gratitude comes into the design by being thankful for whom you meet and what you learn.

-There are hundreds of people and just as many experience to be grateful for.
-Early mentors, managers, passionate advocates and close family members.
+There are hundreds of people and just as many experiences we are grateful for having.
+These include early mentors, managers, passionate advocates, and close family members.
 A group of people that, even to this day, continue to offer encouragement to keep moving forward.

-Executive leaders who provide support and meaningful introductions to others to help the business grow.
-Colleagues that remembered past work experiences.
-Client leaders who brought us to current situations with their new teams to deliver value.
-Relationships and contacts who supported and advocated for us, even when we were not in room for the conversation.
-And a multitude of trusted advisors offering encouraging words or helping illuminate a necessary pivot we couldn’t quite see.
-There is a tremendous amount of Gratitude for those that have offered support and opportunities to collaborate.
+On the business side, executive leaders provide essential support and meaningful introductions to others to help the business grow.
+Colleagues, now in leadership positions remember past work experiences.
+Client leaders pull us into current situations with their new teams to deliver value.
+Relationships and contacts advocate and support, even when we are not in the room for the conversation.
+And as well, a multitude of trusted advisors offering encouraging words or helping illuminate a necessary pivot we couldn’t quite see.
+There is a tremendous amount of Gratitude for those that have provided support and opportunities to collaborate.

-When you start something, make sure you include Gratitude in your ideal design.
+When you start something, ensure you include Gratitude in your ideal design.

 How has the pandemic impacted the business?

 The pandemic introduced some super interesting nuances and challenges in delivering value to others.
-If you are on the Faith-based journey, you do your best work with what you have and try to figure it out with an abundance mindset.
+If you are on the Faith-based journey, you do your best to work with what you have and try to figure it out with an abundance mindset.
 In short, the pandemic demanded flexibility on our ideal design.
 Flexibility will be super important in your ideal design.

 Doing this work has put us in super exciting places.
 We have had the opportunity to see and serve many: small companies, large companies, for-profit, non-profit, government, and several support organizations of the US Military.

 Converting our content to a digital-based platform provides a fantastic opportunity to deliver value across the globe during the pandemic.
 Organizations in multiple regions include broadcasting, biotech, pharma, life sciences, aerospace, and military support organizations.
-Live remote sessions with clients in Europe, the United Kingdom, and other regions of the world.
+Today’s technology permits live remote sessions with clients in Europe, the United Kingdom, and other regions all across the world.

 When you start something, make sure you include the ability to be flexible in your ideal design.